PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-1-maintenance-release.md

 {{< cta "https://github.com/PrestaShop/PrestaShop/releases/tag/8.1.1" >}}Download PrestaShop 8.1.1 now!{{< /cta >}}

-Since version 8.1.1 is a "patch" update, upgrading from version 8.0.0 should happen without any issues.As for every upgrade, it's highly recommended to do a full manual backup beforehand.
+Since version 8.1.1 is a "patch" update, upgrading from previous 8.1.x versions should happen without any issues.
+As for every upgrade, it's highly recommended to do a full manual backup beforehand.

 If you encounter any problems during the upgrade that, in your opinion, are not caused by third-party modules or modifications used in your shop, [submit a bug report](https://www.prestashop-project.org/get-involved/report-issues/).